Al-Kamil Muhammad

-The Mongols had no intention of allowing these domains to remain even nominally independent, but their strategy involved taking Baghdad first before moving on to other centres in due course.
+The Mongols had no intention of allowing these domains to remain even nominally independent, but their strategy involved taking Baghdad first, before moving on to other centres in due course.
 There was thus a few years’ respite for Mayyafariqin.
 Ultimately though Al Kamil’s efforts were in vain.
+He even attempted to send troops in the Siege of Baghdad (1258) in support of the Caliph against Hulagu, but his army did not arrive in time for the siege, and had to turn back when Baghdad fell.

-The Mongol armies returned in force some years later, and laid siege to the city.
+The Mongol armies returned in force, and started the Siege of Mayyāfāriqīn (1259-1260).
 There was a harsh and bitter siege with vigorous resistance to the attackers, which lasted two years.
 Finally Al Kamil was killed when Mayyafariqin fell to the Mongols on 7 April 1260 (23 Rabia II 658).
 Of the remaining Ayyubid states in Syria, Aleppo was brutally conquered, while Homs, Hama and Damascus submitted peacefully.